by Waverly Yang, The University of Texas at Austin College of Pharmacy, and Dr. Marc Goldstein, MD, Curist Medical Advisor

 In most stores, Xyzal is often more expensive than Zyrtec since it is considered less sedating and a newer medication on the market.
 Curist can help you save and offers levocetirizine and cetirizine at a fraction of the cost of the name brand in stores.

-Which Works Better Xyzal or Zyrtec (levocetirizine or Zyrtec)?
+Which Is Better Xyzal or Zyrtec?
+Is Levocetirizine or Cetirizine Better?

-Since both medications have a common core chemical structure, they generally have the same level of effectiveness, onset of action, and range of allergy symptoms treated.
-As with all antihistamines, the degree of symptom management and side effects may differ on an individual basis, so you may want to experiment with different antihistamines to find your best personal fit.
+Since both medications have a common core chemical structure, Zyrtec and Xyzal generally have the same level of effectiveness, onset of action, and range of allergy symptoms treated.
+Xyzal is slightly less drowsy, so if drowsiness is an issue with your allergy medicine, Xyzal is better than Zyrtec.
+However, because Zyrtec and Xyzal are very similar, the degree of symptom management and side effects may differ on an individual basis, so you may want to experiment with taking Xyzal or Zyrtec to find which is better for you.

 What is the difference in side effects between Xyzal and Zyrtec (levocetirizine and cetirizine)?